convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.27.0 =
+* Remove the password policy explanation link added in 0.26.0.

 = 0.26.0 =
 * Put a link in the password policy to an explanation of why it's necessary.